 Statement of Purpose (upload)

-Test Scores Economics MS program applicants are expected to take the Graduate Record Examinations test "GRE" administered by the Educational Testing Service "ETS".
-The "GMAT" exam can substitute for the GRE exam.
-An applicant can request a waiver of such test scores.
-Such a waiver is granted if the individual is applying to the conbined BS/MS degree program or if the individual has demonstrated competency in mathematics and statistics.
-The test of English as a foreign language ("TOEFL") or equivalent evidence of fluency in English such as an undergraduate degree at an institution that teaches in English is expected from applicants whose native language is not English.
+Test Scores Economics MS program applicants are not required to provide a GRE score for admission to the program.
+The test of English as a foreign language ("TOEFL") or equivalent evidence of fluency in English such as an undergraduate degree at an institution that teaches in English is expected from applicants who plan to study in-residence and whose native language is not English.
 Official score reports should be sent from the Educational Testing Services (ETS) to Purdue University.

 Diversity Essay (optional)

 Recommendations (2) (optional for combined BS/MS degree applicants)

 Information Concerning GRE/GMAT Tests

 Applicants are advised to take the test no later than March 1 before the August admissions date.
 The GRE test score is preferred, but a GMAT score can be used in place of a GRE score.The GRE/GMAT Information can be obtained by clicking on this GRE link, this GMAT link, or by writing or calling:

 When registering for the GRE test, please use the following codes to ensure that your official test is received by the admissions office:

 Department Codes for Purdue University: Economics 1801 or 4301